Planning for School with Food Allergies

 What additional school training resources are available?

-Education of school staff, students, parents and guardians need to be able to point to material and resources that are based on evidence.
 All school staff, particularly those responsible for students with severe allergies, should receive allergy education that is evidence-based.
-It should be emphasized that no two reactions are alike – students experience different reactions and even individual reactions will vary from one episode to the next.
+Remember, no two reactions are alike – students can experience different reactions.
+Even individual reactions can vary from one episode to the next.

 Practical points:

-• Specific, individualized instruction should be provided to staff supervising a student with a known allergy who is at risk for anaphylaxis.
+• Personalized instruction should be provided to staff supervising a student with a known allergy who is at risk for anaphylaxis.

 Allergy and Anaphylaxis Emergency Plan